Bushell-lab/Structure-seq2-with-hippuristanol-treatment-in-MCF7-cells/README.md

 The R scripts can then be used to generate the figures.
 These scripts read in commonly used data and variables from the Structure_seq_common_data.R and Structure_seq_variables.R scripts respecitively, so ensure that these scripts and all input data are in the current working directory when running these scripts.

+#RNA-motif specific activation of eIF4A1 unwinding by multimerisation